merrittlj/merrittlj/README.md

 * [Sharpshooter](https://github.com/merrittlj/SharpshooterApps): A Minecraft "name sniper", which essentially resulted in simply sending a name change request at a certain time(to "snipe"/get a name before everyone else).
 * [emacs.d](https://github.com/merrittlj/emacs.d), [scripts](https://github.com/merrittlj/scripts), and [dotfiles](https://github.com/merrittlj/dotfiles): Includes various scripts, configuration files, etc. for my system.

+---

 # Contact
 As of currently, please contact me through my email, merrittlj@protonmail.com(also displayed on my GitHub profile).
-I am open to all inquiries.
+I am open to all inquiries or thoughts.

+<a id="end"></a>